raonigabriel/spring-qrcode-example/README.md

   4. Java Exception translation to HTTP status code
 3. Async processing (for the image creation)
 4. Spring IoC (Service, Autowired)
-5. Spring memory-based caching (ConcurrentHashMap)
+5. Backend caching (Spring memory-based ConcurrentHashMap)
 6. Logging (sl4j)
 7. Only 2 classes, about 100 lines of code!!!
+8. Small.
+Final JAR includes everything (it self-contained) and it is only 11,8 MB

 To get the code:
 -------------------